-Local authorities, with the help of other organisations as appropriate, have a duty to make enquires under section 47 of the Children Act 1989 if they have reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm.
-Such enquiries enable them to decide whether they should take any action to safeguard and promote the child's welfare and must be initiated where there are concerns about maltreatment, including all forms of abuse and neglect, female genital mutilation or other so-called honour-based violence, and extra-familial threats like radicalisation and sexual exploitation.
+Local authorities, with the help of other organisations as appropriate, have a duty to make enquiries under section 47 of the Children Act 1989 if they have reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm.
+In addition, children and young people may be at risk of significant harm from outside of their home environment (extra familial harm), this too could constitute that the child may suffer significant harm.
+Such enquiries enable them to decide whether they should take any action to safeguard and promote the child's welfare (child protection or MASE) and must be initiated where there are concerns about maltreatment, including all forms of abuse and neglect, female genital mutilation or other so-called honour-based violence, and extra-familial threats like radicalisation and sexual exploitation.

-27. Submitting child protection referrals
+28. Submitting child protection referrals

-All child protection referrals should be made to the Multi-Agency Safeguarding Hub (MASH) by completing a Multi-Agency Referral Form (MARF) and submitting it to the MASH at mash@warwickshire.gov.uk.
+All child protection referrals should be made to the Multi-Agency Safeguarding Hub (MASH) by completing a MAC (Multi Agency Contact) form and submitting it to the Integrated Front Door (previously known as MASH) at triagehub@warwickshire.gov.uk.
 The form can also be completed online.

-All urgent child protection referrals, i.e. where there is an immediate concern about a child's safety, should be made in the first instance by telephoning the MASH on 01926 414144.
-This should be followed by submission of a MARF as above.
+All urgent child protection referrals, i.e. where there is an immediate concern about a child's safety should be made in the first instance by telephoning the Integrated Front Door on 01926 414144.
+This should be followed by submission of a MAC as above.

 NB If a child is already the subject of an open case to Children's Social Care, the DSL will have the name and contact details of the allocated social worker.
 Further child protection concerns about any child in those circumstances must be referred directly to the allocated social worker, not to the MASH.
-Again, where there is an immediate concern about a child's safety, the DSL should contact the social worker by telephone in the first instance.
+Again, where there is a concern about a child, the DSL should contact the social worker by telephone in the first instance.
 Any difficulties in contacting the social worker must be escalated to their line manager, not to the MASH.

 Outside of office hours, immediate concerns about a child should be referred to the Emergency Duty Team on telephone number 01926 886922.

-If staff are ever concerned that a child is in immediate danger, they will contact the Police by dialling
+If staff are ever concerned that a child is in immediate danger, they will contact the Police by dialling 999.

-Staff may seek support directly from the MASH Education Lead via 01926 414144 should they consider that necessary.
+Staff may seek support directly from the Integrated Front Door Education Lead via 01926 418608 should they consider that necessary.

-28. Staff reporting directly to child protection agencies
+29. Staff reporting directly to child protection agencies

 Staff should ordinarily follow the reporting procedures outlined in this policy.
 However, as highlighted above, all staff should be aware of the early help process and understand their role in it; and all staff should be aware of the process for making referrals to Children's Social Care and for statutory assessments under the Children Act 1989.
 Any member of staff may therefore refer their concerns directly to Children's Social Care and/or the Police if: